LukasW01/VA/SECURITY.md

 ## Coordinated Vulnerability Disclosure

-To report a security vulnerability in the "Lern Mit" codebase, send an email to [lukas@wigger.one](mailto:lukas@wigger.one).
+To report a security vulnerability in the codebase, send an email to [lukas@wigger.one](mailto:lukas@wigger.one).
 Please test against the latest version, include the affected version in your report, provide detailed instructions on how to reproduce the issue with a minimal and reproducible example, and include your contact information for acknowledgements.
 If you are reporting known CVEs related to third-party libraries used in this Project, please create a new GitHub issue.

-If you would like to collaborate on a fix for the security vulnerability, please include your GitHub username in the email, and we will provide you access to a temporary private fork where we can work together.
+If you would like to collaborate on a fix for the security vulnerability, please include your GitHub/Gitlab username in the email, and we will provide you access to a temporary private fork where we can work together.

 If you discover any publicly disclosed security vulnerabilities, please notify us immediately through the same email address.